swift-on-server/articles/Sources/Articles/Documentation.docc/2024/beginners-guide-to-protocol-buffers-and-grpc-with-swift/beginners-guide-to-protocol-buffers-and-grpc-with-swift.md

 - gRPC uses protobuf, which is more compact and performant than JSON or Multipart.
 - gRPC supports bi-directional streaming as opposed to OpenAPI's request/response model.

-When using the OpenAPI format, schemas are defined using a JSON or YAML file.
-In contrast, Protocol Buffers define the schema of data structures using a `.proto` file, which specifies the structure and data types to be serialized.

 Below is the protobuf definition for the sample todo service: